FunnelKit

 configure the order status changed event from any status to failed order

-Next, paste the ID of the Google Sheet and select the tab from the dropdown option.
+Next, paste the Google Sheet ID and select the tab from the dropdown.

 Select the woocommerce failed order google sheet